Have you been through something painful – an emotional trauma of some kind? Here’s how to heal from unbearable grief.

 “Sister, pain is part of life.
 By accepting it, its intensity is reduced.
 Do not resist it.
 Resistance to pain brings tension and anxiety, anxiety leads to fear.
 Fear of pain is worse than pain itself.
 This pain will pass.”

-1. Fear of pain is often worse than the pain itself.
 When the pain starts to seep through to your consciousness, let it come.
 Don’t fight those tears.
 If possible, give yourself specific times to grieve.